hashicorp/vagrant/website/docs/source/v2/plugins/guests.html.md

 If you detect that it is your operating system, return `true` from `detect?`.
 Otherwise, return `false`.

-Communication channels to the machine are guranteed to be running at this point, so the most common way to detect the operating system is to do some basic testing:
+Communication channels to the machine are guaranteed to be running at this point, so the most common way to detect the operating system is to do some basic testing: